giorginolab/vmd_diffusion_coefficient/doc/README.md

                   Returns two lists of {tau} {MSD(tau)}
     -d range      Compute D(tau)=MSD(tau)/(2*D*tau) between -from and -to (mandatory).
 Returns two lists of {tau} {D(tau)}

-The following table lists the
+	-fitD range   Compute D by a linear fit of MSD over the specified range.
+Returns a list of {D D_err S S_err} where D is the MSD slope divided by 2D; S is the MSD intercept; and _err are the respective standard errors.

-correspondence between the GUI and function arguments.
+The following table lists the correspondence between the GUI and function arguments.

 | GUI text            | Function argument | Default value          |